0xaryam/Voice-AI-Assistant/README.md

 # 🎙️ Voice AI Assistant

-A simple AI-powered Voice Assistant built with Python.
+A simple AI-powered Voice Assistant built with Python

-This project records the user's voice, converts speech into text using Whisper, generates an AI response using Cohere, and converts the response back into speech using Edge-TTS.
+This project demonstrates a complete Speech-to-Text → Large Language Model → Text-to-Speech pipeline.
+It records the user's voice, converts speech into text using OpenAI Whisper, generates an AI response using Cohere, and converts the response back into speech using Edge-TTS

----

 ## 🚀 Features